sagemath/binary-pkg/README.md

 This utility helps with creating binaries for distribution.
 Similar to conda, it builds the source tree in a long directory name which is then patched at install time.
+It is written for Sage (http://www.sagemath.org) but equally work for other software.

 Usage